jpemberthy/recurring_events/README.markdown

 With these two sets of words we try to sort out what the phrase was trying to say.

-A BerkeleyDB is used as the backend for the database of words/categories.
+A TokyoCabinet HDB is used as the backend for the database of words/categories.
 All the non-matched results are saved in the database too so we can hopefully fix them.